Among other things, an add-on could:

 In addition to extensions, there are a few other add-on types that allow users to customize Firefox.
 Those add-ons include:

-You can use the links below to get help, keep up to date with news around add-ons, and give us feedback.
+Check out the contact us page for details on how to get help, keep up to date with add-ons news, and give us feedback.